Neurological Link Between Religious Experiences and Epilepsy

 Religion - It's ALL in Your Head!

 In their study, the researchers asked individuals with epilepsy to take two surveys.

-The first survey assessed behavior characteristics specifically associated with epilepsy.
+- The first survey assessed behavior characteristics specifically associated with epilepsy.

-The second survey measured religious activities and spiritual orientations.
+- The second survey measured religious activities and spiritual orientations.

 The average participant was 39 years old, with the majority of participants of Caucasian descent;

 "We found a strong correlation between philosophical religious thoughts and epilepsy, but no correlation between emotional thinking and epilepsy," said Greyson Holliday, co-author and MU undergraduate student studying psychology.

 Based on the findings, future research from Johnstone, Holliday and Cohen will examine religious experiences before and after brain surgery to help determine the specific nature of religiously oriented neuropsychological processes.

-- 1 - A to Z List of Neurological Disorders and Their Descriptions : Disabled World (2015/04/08
+- 2 - List of Neurological Disorders and Their Descriptions : Disabled World (2015/04/08)